 - Do you have other nuts if needed to match the new bolts?

 - Does your lawn mower have a self-propelled drive train?
 Will the new engine accomodate this?

 - Can you easily disconnect the throttle cable and will it stretch far enough to connect to the new engine?

 - Will your lawn mower blade fit the new crank shaft?
 Center holes and shear pin holes come in different sizes.
 If not do you have a blade that fits the new engine?
 See our article on lawn mower blades prices and sizing here.

 Are Riding Lawn Mower Engines Interchangeable?

-Yes, riding lawn mower engines have the exact same bolt pattern and are interchangable.
+Yes, riding lawn mower engines have the same bolt pattern and are interchangeable.
 What may vary includes:

 - How the throttle cable is connect

 - The pulley system that moves the mower and spins the blades